abcHubHH/challenge/README.md

 Q: Does q-variance have implications for quantitative finance?

-A: Yes, classical finance assumes a diffusive model for price change, but q-variance is a marker of price dynamics that are shaped by transactions.
+A: Yes, classical finance assumes a diffusive model for price change, but q-variance is a marker of a different kind of price dynamics that is shaped by transactions.
 Standard formulas such as Black-Scholes or the formula used to calculate VIX will therefore not work as expected.

 Q: How does q-variance vary over different time periods, or from stock to stock?